top of page

 I work with clients from a wide range of spiritual and non-spiritual backgrounds.
 Your beliefs will always be respected, and you won’t be expected to change them at any point during our work together.
 Having said that, if you've chosen me as your guide, chance are you're open to exploring new perspectives that deepen your understanding of yourself and the world.

-I consider myself a spiritual "free agent", unattached to any single doctrine or tradition (though I've explored many.)
+I was raised Catholic, but I consider myself a spiritual "free agent," unattached to any single doctrine or tradition (though I've explored many.)
 I'm comfortable working with Christians, Buddhists, Atheists, Taoists, Plant Medicine Enthusiasts, Humanists, Jews, Existentialists, Muslims, Sufis, Mormons, Non-Dualists, Agnostics, Pagans, Druids, Priestesses—and however else you identify.
 This same openness applies to gender identity, sexual orientation, race/cultural background, and beyond.

 Living with Your Soul as Your Guide